tezos/tezos/docs/tutorials/michelson_anti_patterns.rst

    unique.
 This counter should be per key so that users can find out what they need to approve.
 This should be paired with a signed hash of your contract to prevent cross-contract replays.
--  Use the ``SOURCE`` instruction to verify that the expected sender is the source of the message.
+-  Use the ``SENDER`` instruction to verify that the expected sender is the source of the message.

 Do not assume users will use a unique key for every smart contract